Know Where You Stand

 It is important that a lawyer informs the client about the costs that they are incurring throughout the process so that they are at all times aware of the costs and where they stand.

-At Pearsons Lawyers we will advise of our costs at the FREE initial interview and throughout the process.
+At Pearsons Lawyers we will advise of our costs at the initial interview and throughout the process.
 Our fortnightly itemised accounts provide transparency.

 This article is general information only and is not to be relied upon as legal advice.
 Please seek legal advice as appropriate.